 Proposed resolution: CID 48, 83, 278, 280, 531: Revised.
-CID 640: Revised.
+CID 640: Rejected.

 Discussion:

 CID 48:

 Agree with the commenter that we should allow the SBP Termination frame to terminate all established SBP procedures between an SBP initiator and an SBP responder, similar to what we did for the Sensing Measurement Setup Termination frame.
 Moreover, we also have similar functions defined in the DMG SBP Termination frame.